Strong and blue, this is one cocktail that almost drinks like two.

 Nutrition

 With more alcohol thrown into these drinks than most, a tall highball glass will capture these spirits and keep them chilled on ice for the duration of your sipping.
-Garnish with a plump lemon wedge for the look and the juice.
+Garnish with a plump lemon wedge.

 Once you’ve had the Blue Long Island, you might want to try as many versions as you can of this potent potion that are floating around out in the world.
-Or may be at your local bar, or even at home.
-With Twist & Toasts variety of recipes at your fingertips, you don’t have to go far to find what your need.
+Or maybe at your local bar, or even at home.
+With Twist & Toast’s variety of recipes at your fingertips, you don’t have to go far to find what you need.

 - Long Beach Iced Tea – The West Coast’s version of the East Coast creation, which uses cranberry juice to liven things up.